springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 (section 6.5.2 of [@kiss:EoN]).
 This model incorporates information about the degree distribution (i.e., how the number of partners is distributed), but assumes that the partnerships are selected as randomly as possible given this distribution.
-This requires we define the "generating function" $\psi(x)$ which is equal to the sum
+The model requires we define a "generating function" $\psi(x)$ which is equal to the sum
 $\sum_{k=0}^\infty S_k(0) x^k$ where
 $S_k(0)$ is the proportion of all individuals in the population who both have $k$